• Blogs

 The scammers display a fake crypto enterprise and attract investors with a complex investment plan and big profit.
 Investors who do not bother to know about cryptocurrency's functioning and technical aspects fall very easily into such traps.
 There is either a new and less heard cryptocurrency or some crypto investment plan that fraudsters use to set up a trap for crypto investors.

-Examples of the biggest Ponzi schemes are -One coin, Bitconnect, and Gainbitcoin.
+Examples of the biggest Ponzi schemes in crypto are -One coin, Bitconnect, and Gainbitcoin.

 Here is a summary of them: